 - The title character in Ratman's Notebooks, which is fitting since the book seems to be loosely based on the real-life case of Ed Gein.

 - In Kill Bill, Pai Mei harbors quite a few prejudices, including a dislike of women, although he seems to hate everyone until they prove themselves.
-It's hard to tell if he really harbors an extra-strong dislike of women, or simply insults The Bride's femininity by happenstance because he'll basically insult any attribute of any student of his.
+It's hard to tell if he really harbors an extra-strong dislike of women, or simply insults The Bride's femininity by happenstance because he'll basically insult any attribute of any student of his - this is, after all, a character who allegedly massacred an entire monastery of Shaolin Monks just because one of them failed to return a nod.
+Which the offending monk might not even have seen.

 - Averted by the main character in Deathstalker II: Duel of the Titans, who plays at being this while confronting a group of guards who are in the middle of harassing the heroine.
 "Ordinarily I don't mind seeing a woman get a good beating, if she deserves it..."